jfcere/ngx-malihu-scrollbar/README.md

 })
 ```

-You will need to add both Malihu Custom Scrollbar javascript file and jQuery to your application.
+You will need to add Malihu Custom Scrollbar javascript and css files with jQuery to your application.

 If you are using [Angular CLI](https://cli.angular.io/) you can add the files by modifying the `angular-cli.json` file as below ...